TheBiochemic/tickets-rs/README.md

 ## Currently Supported Adapters
 * _local:_ Tickets are stored on the Computers Hard Drive in the form of a SQLite Database.
 In Theory you can put this File on a Network Folder, but i haven't tested, how it reacts to being already locked.
 I use it via sshfs successfully.
+* _github:_ Ticket are being read from Github and cached (updated every 5 Minutes on request).
+There are no Filters yet, and it is purely read only.
+You need to supply a personal Access Token.
+So far i only managed to get all my Public Repositories to show (not sure, if that's any different with different Plans).
+However, you can also display the Repo List of other accounts via this Adapter.
+It is very barebones, doesn't include any Comments or details of why an issue is open/closed and no Pull Requests.

 ## Getting Started (from Source)